Siamak-salimy/SiamakSalimy/README.md

 ### 🔎 About Me :
 <hr/>

-**Ph.D.Bioinformatics,Tehran University,Laboratory of Systems Biology and Bioinformatics (LBB), programming with Python and experiencing new skills in machine learning , AI and Biology and Bioinformatics.** </br>
+**Ph.D.Bioinformatics,Tehran University,Laboratory of Systems Biology and Bioinformatics , programming with Python and experiencing new skills in machine learning , AI and Biology and Bioinformatics.** </br>
 ###  🧰 Languages and Tools:
 <hr/>